 The trio is featured on the sound track of “Maestro”, a documentary film which explores the life of musicians through the eyes of Paavo Järvi.
 In 2015 they released their CD, “From a Tender Age”, in partnership with Genuin Classics.
 It was chosen as CD of the Month by Stereo Magazine, highly recommended (five stars) by Fono Forum and was featured in the “Klassik Stars” programme on Bayerischen Rundfunk (BR).
 The Monte Piano Trio’s second recording for the Genuin Label, “Triptych” was released in May 2017, featuring music by three female composers from three different countries and three different centuries: Clara Schumann, Amy Beach and Natalie Klouda, whose ‘Fantasy Triptych’ was commissioned by the trio in 2014.

-Plans for 2019 include a series of three concerts at the George Enescu Festival in Romania, alongside many of the world’s leading orchestras and chamber groups.
+In September 2019, the Trio was invited to give a series of three concerts at the George Enescu Festival in Romania, alongside many of the world’s leading orchestras and chamber groups, with one of their performances live-streamed and recorded for broadcast on Romanian National Radio.

 Having received a Diploma with Honors from the Musikhochschule in Essen, the trio continued their studies at “Escuela Superior de Musica Reina Sofia” in Madrid where they graduated with the highest honours.
 The Trio has received artistic guidance from Menahem Pressler, Günter Pichler, Ralf Gothóni, Dirk Mommertz, Ferenc Rados and Eberhard Feltz.